mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 So, very naturally, in the [Buddhistic](glossary#buddhistic ) world, it might be easier for us to lose what is called faith ... it’s pretty easy, because there is nothing to depend on.

 We *want* [something].
 But usually if you see something you want to depend on objectively, that is something different from your daily life – because we always have to research what it is.
 [Buddha](glossary#buddha) or [Avalokiteshvara](glossary#avalokiteshvara), whatever it is: you very naturally want to research what it is.
 That is [ontology](glossary#ontology), philosophy, psychology: “What is it?”
-Always this question comes up.
+Always the question comes up.
 And that question really prevents you from releasing and forgetting [yourself], and throwing into Buddha’s home, very naturally.

 [The question] is important, but you cannot be obsessed with it.
 That’s why Buddhas and \[[ancestors](glossary#ancestor)] constantly say, get 100 points.
 If you want to perform gymnastics, get 100 points.
 How?
 Right now, right here, what should you do?
 Jump in.
 This is very practical, ... because it is not an ontological project, it is something you have to communicate with very closely in your daily life.

 What should you do?
 Jump into it.
 Throw yourself into Buddha’s home.
 Without this, it’s very difficult.

-##### 28:14

 Particularly when you do [zazen](glossary#zazen), this is the very fundamental path for us.
 That’s why we have to throw [ourselves] into zazen itself.
 If you always create some [delusion](glossary#delusion) or fascination within your mind, it is not perfect zazen.
 I always tell you, zazen must be pure zazen.
 You have to get 100 points.
 We have to grab zazen perfectly.
 If you can’t, that is zero, completely zero.
 No 99 points.

 We don’t believe it, but this is a very fundamental, important practice for us.
 Only when you throw yourself into zazen, at that time, what is called zazen blooms.
 That is what is called [Buddha](glossary#buddha), Buddha’s home.

 ##### 29:22

-But if you believe [zazen](glossary#zazen) is like this, well, you believe zazen is a particular practice.
-So Zen says, zazen is not a particular practice; your daily life is practice.
+If you believe [zazen](glossary#zazen) [is] like this, well, you believe zazen is a particular practice.
+So Zen says, zazen is *not* a particular practice; your daily life is practice.
 Gassho, walking, having breakfast; anyway, we have to get 100 points.
 We should handle our daily life with wholeheartedness.
 It’s this which is called *shikan*.

 At that time, your daily life becomes [vehicle](glossary#dharma-vehicle).
 What you call the task, is “the task of the fundamental vehicle of transcendence”.

 Transcendence means completely there is no need of your effort; something comes from [Buddha](glossary#buddha)’s world.
-Something takes care of you – if you do it.
-And if you create your circumstances which are called perfect zazen, then perfect zazen takes care of you – even though you don’t want it.
+Something takes care of you, if you do it.
+If you create your circumstances which are called perfect zazen, then perfect zazen takes care of you – even though you don’t want it.

-##### 30:34

 If you always see the [zazen](glossary#zazen) from your viewpoint, always there is a question.
-[There is] nothing to get; so that’s why you are faced with the question, “Should I spend my whole life doing zazen, which is useless?
+[There is] nothing to get; so that’s why you are very skeptical.
+“Should I spend my whole life doing zazen, which is useless?
 Nothing to get, nothing to develop?”
 Ridiculous.
-You cannot do that.
+You cannot do this.

-But even though you don’t know, or you don’t know how much your life or your personality develops or not, well, get someone with open eyes, that knows pretty much how well you have been developing.
+But even though you don’t know how much your life or your personality develops or not, well, get someone with open eyes, that knows pretty well how much you have been developing.

 At that time, there is no need for your particular, sustained effort.
 Why should we expend sustained effort?
 All you have to do is throw yourself into zazen.
 At that time, something helps you.
 That something is complete transcendence.
 Nothing to say.
 Nothing to do.

 That’s why that is the task of the fundamental vehicle of transcendence.
-All you have to do is, constantly you should be right there, right on this vehicle, 100 points.
-That is really vast; nothing holy or not holy, nothing good or bad.
+All you have to do is, constantly you should be right on this vehicle, 100 points.
+That is really vast.
+Nothing holy or not holy, nothing good or bad.
 All you have to do is, just get to the bar, with wholeheartedness.

 ##### 32:44

-So, let’s read [the pointer], one by one.
+So, let’s read [the pointer], [line] by [line].

 > Heaven and earth are narrow; sun, moon, and stars all at once go dark.